 Foods that are high in calcium include squashes, mustard greens, dandelions, escarole, and papaya.
 This is also a good list of foods you can safely feed your beardie every day!

 Length of treatment

 Treatment for MBD is not a quick affair.
 Treatment can take months.
 Full recuperation, if that’s even possible, could take over a year.
 It’s a long process and really drives home the importance of noticing symptoms and seeking veterinary care quickly.

 Left untreated, metabolic bone disease can lead to permanent disfiguration and even death.
 While it’s a long road to recovery, treatment is relatively simple.
 It just takes a while.

 Steps to Preventing Metabolic Bone Disease

 There is quite a bit that we can do to prevent metabolic bone disease in our pet bearded dragons.
 Luckily, all of it falls under the category of proper husbandry.
 In other words, everything on this list is something we should be doing for our beardies anyway.

 Remember to limit or eliminate foods high in oxalate.
-As we noted before, these are foods such as spinach, kale, and chards.
+As we noted before, these are foods such as spinach, kale, and chard.
 It’s also best to stay away from bananas and other foods high in phosphorus.

 Instead, feed your beardie foods high in calcium.
 Escarole is a favorite of our beardie, Bacardi.
-She also enjoys hornworms as a treat and that particular worm is rich in calcium.
+She also enjoys hornworms as a treat, and that particular worm is rich in calcium.
 You can see our full guide to wormy treats here!

 Natural sources of calcium are always a better choice than supplements.
 That said, it’s almost always necessary to supplement with calcium.
 Dusting your feeder insects with a calcium powder should be a regular practice.